Sanin-Lab/OARscRNA/README.md

 ## Usage

-To calculate an OAR score from a Seurat with **default** parameters run:
+To calculate an OAR score from a Seurat object with **default** parameters run:

 `oar(data = seurat.obj)`

-Or from a matrix of unnormalized read counts, run:
+Or from a matrix of **unnormalized** read counts, run:

 `oar(data = read.counts, seurat_v5 = F)`

-This will automatically filter low expression genes, identify a suitable tolerance for the hamming distance, and return the OAR score, corrected and uncorrected p values and percentage of missing data for each cell (column) in the supplied object.
+This will automatically filter genes with low expression, identify a suitable tolerance for the hamming distance, and return a OAR score, corrected and uncorrected p values and percentage of missing data for each cell (column) in the supplied object.

 -   If a Seurat object is supplied, the results are added as columns in the `meta.data` slot.

-For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://davidsanin.github.io/OARscRNA/) or view our vignettes with `browseVignettes(package = "OAR")`.
+For full details on all parameters, including a step-by-step breakdown of the process, please visit our [documentation](https://davidsanin.github.io/OARscRNA/) or view our vignettes with `browseVignettes(package = "OAR")`.

 ## Tutorials and Applications